llvm/llvm-project/llvm/docs/DirectXUsage.rst

 code generation targets in LLVM, the LLVM codebase uses a more neutral name, ``DXContainer``.

-The ``DXcontainer`` format is sparsely documented in the functional specification, but a reference implementation exists in the `DirectXShaderCompiler. <https://github.com/microsoft/DirectXShaderCompiler>`_.
+The ``DXContainer`` format is sparsely documented in the functional specification, but a reference implementation exists in the `DirectXShaderCompiler. <https://github.com/microsoft/DirectXShaderCompiler>`_.
 The format is documented in the LLVM project docs as well (see